 This area, with it's clear mountain streams and rivers are becoming a sought after destination for keen fishermen.
 Haenertsburg Trout Association keeps the waters stocked and members can book their fishing spot beforehand.
 Many of the establishments also offers good fishing to their guests and day visitors.
 Adventure enthusiasts will not go home disappointed as the activities offered varies from serious adrenaline to family sport.
 Mountain biking, hiking or canopy tours.
 Pick your activity.

 If there's one thing Magoebaskloof residents can do, it's organise festivals.
-They hold at least five festivals each year, most of them centred on the beauty of the area, such as the Spring Festival; or on local produce and amazing food, such as the Berry Festival or local produce, music and wine - The Haenertsburg Food Wine and Beer Festival.
+They hold at least three festivals each year, most of them centered on the beauty of the area, such as the Spring Festival; or on local produce and amazing food, such as the Berry Festival or local produce, music and wine - The Haenertsburg Food Wine and Beer Festival.

 What is your excuse for not being here?